abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/advanced_llm_eval/README.md

-# Evaluating LLM Applications with RAGAS, NVIDIA AI Endpoints, LLM as a judge
+# Evaluating LLM Applications with RAGAS, LLM as a judge

 Welcome to the project on **Evaluating LLM Applications** using the **LLM-as-a-Judge** framework with **RAGAS** and **NVIDIA AI Endpoints**. code demonstrates an efficient evaluation framework for Retrieval-Augmented Generation (RAG) systems, focusing on **answer relevancy**, **faithfulness**, and **retrieval precision**.
 The implementation leverages models like **NVIDIA Llama 3.1** and **Mistral Mixtral**.